- What’s a Peer Tutor?

 While completing your online Tutor Request, you will have the option to view all available Group Tutorials and the names of the tutors conducting each session.
 If the group for your specific tutor is full, you may select another group or place yourself on the "New Group Tutorial" alert list.
 All students on the New Group Tutorial Alert will be contacted whenever a new seat or Group Tutorial becomes available.

 There are no available Group Tutorials for the times that I am available.

 If there are no available Group Tutorials or times that work for your schedule, be sure to place yourself on the New Group Tutorial Alert so that you will be contacted once a new seat or Group Tutorial becomes available.
 Availability to within a Group Tutorial are first come, first served.

 I missed my tutorial session.
 What is the policy for changing or making up a missed session?

 If you are unable to attend your session, you must notify your tutor or cancel your sign-up at least 24 hours in advance.
-Failure to communicate with your tutor will be considered a no-show, and means forfeiting your tutoring session for that week.
-After two no-show sessions, you are in jeopardy of forfeiting your placement within your group.
+Failure to do so will be considered a no-show, and means forfeiting your tutoring session for that week.
+After two no-show sessions, you may jeopardize your continued participation in Group Tutorials for that semester.
 Tutors are not required to wait longer than 20 minutes past the appointed time and not required to work past the scheduled ending time.
 Arriving more than 20 late to the scheduled time is considered a no-show.